AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 All the complex table constructs can also be used along with table markers.

 ## Dynamically expand table rows or columns
-Specify the cell extension property in at least one tag inside the table cell to indicate whether to expand table rows vertically or columns horizontally.
+Specify the cell extension property in any tag inside the table cell to indicate whether to expand table rows vertically or columns horizontally.

 ```json